 - Cost Optimisation: Telematics has incorporated technology into route optimisation, which previously had to be done based on basic region knowledge.
 When the deliveries are scheduled such that they take the shortest route to reach the destination and take minimum amount of time, it invariably leads to saving money.

-Future of Telematics
+Future of Telematics in India

 From a technological perspective, Telematics has a lot of scope for further evolution.
 It is deemed to indulge in comprehensive improvement, much more so when it will be optimally integrated with other software systems.
 And according to experts, the Internet of Things has a huge role to play in the Evolution of Telematics.
 It is stated to work in conjunction with Telematics so as to make the process of surveillance even more seamless than it currently is.
 The automotive telematics technology is the innovation that the digital sphere was waiting for.
 And going by the progress of industrialisation, this technology is here to stay.